 In January 2020, Travis Kelce launched his own clothing brand, Tru Kolors.

-On August 14, 2020, Travis Kelce signed a four-year, $57 million contract extension with the Kansas City Chiefs, keeping him with the team through the 2025 season.
+On August 14, 2020, Kelce signed a four-year, $57 million contract extension with the Chiefs, keeping him with the team through the 2025 season.

 In 2020, Travis Kelce earned four times his investment when McCormick & Company acquired Cholula Hot Sauce for $800 million.

-In 2020, Travis Kelce set the NFL record for the most receiving yards by a tight end in a single season, achieving 1,416 yards despite playing only 15 games.
+In 2020, Travis Kelce set the NFL record for most receiving yards by a tight end in a single season with 1,416 yards, despite playing in only 15 games.

 In 2020, Travis Kelce was ranked 18th by his fellow players on the NFL Top 100 Players list.

-In 2021, Travis Kelce released a signature sneaker collection as part of a deal with Nike called Nike x Kelce Blazer Mid '77 Vintage.
-It included six shoes that were inspired by facets of Kelce's life, including his brand and his team's colors.
+In 2021, Travis Kelce released a signature sneaker collection as part of a deal with Nike called Nike x Kelce Blazer Mid '77 Vintage, including six shoes inspired by his life and team colors.

-In 2022, Travis Kelce's relationship with social media influencer Kayla Nicole Brown ended.
-They had been in a relationship since 2017.
+In 2022, Travis Kelce's relationship with social media influencer Kayla Nicole Brown ended; they had been together since 2017.

-In February 2023, the "New Heights" podcast experienced a rise in popularity when Travis and Jason faced off in Super Bowl LVII.
+In February 2023, the "New Heights" podcast experienced a rise in popularity as Travis and Jason faced off in Super Bowl LVII.
+It reached No. 1 in Apple sports podcasts and No. 3 on Spotify in all podcast categories.

-In May 2023, Travis Kelce signed with Creative Artists Agency for off-the-field representation, while retaining his agent for NFL representation.
+In May 2023, Kelce signed with Creative Artists Agency for off-the-field representation.

-On September 11, 2023, the documentary "Kelce" about Jason Kelce's football career and private life was released on Amazon Prime, becoming the most-watched movie among U.S. subscribers within 24 hours.
+On September 11, 2023, "Kelce", a feature-length documentary about his brother Jason's football career and private life, was released on Amazon Prime.

-On October 14, 2023, Travis Kelce made a cameo appearance on Saturday Night Live.
+On October 14, 2023, Kelce made a cameo appearance on the Saturday Night Live episode.

 In 2023, Business Insider estimated that Travis Kelce makes $5 million a year in off-the-field earnings and stated that "he was one of football's most successful endorsers."

-In 2023, Travis Kelce performed the song "(You Gotta) Fight for Your Right (To Party!)" with Jimmy Fallon on The Tonight Show.
+In 2023, Travis Kelce performed the Beastie Boys' song "(You Gotta) Fight for Your Right (To Party!)" with Jimmy Fallon on The Tonight Show.

-In 2023, Travis Kelce's highly publicized relationship with Taylor Swift and her attendance at games stimulated interest in the Chiefs and the NFL.
+In 2023, Travis Kelce's relationship with Taylor Swift stimulated interest in the Chiefs and the NFL, breaking viewership, ticket sales, and merchandise sales records.

 On January 21, 2024, the Chiefs–Buffalo Bills game became the most-watched NFL divisional playoff game ever and the most-watched program on any network since Super Bowl LVII.